Nanai10a/tmnt/README.md

 ## development / manually execute

-This project has cargo project, so you like used to:
+this project has cargo project, so always like you used to:

 ```sh
 git clone https://github.com/Nanai10a/tmnt.git